Nationals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has 13 doubles, nine home runs, 42 walks and 22 RBI (44 total hits).
-He has stolen four bases.
+- Soto has collected 44 hits with 13 doubles, nine home runs and 44 walks.
+He has driven in 22 runs with four stolen bases.

 Soto Recent Games